 The representation of reduction strategies in each raw materials type also follows the interaction between raw material properties and broader land-use that is described above.
 Raw material properties have been shown to influence reduction intensity decisions previously (D. R. Braun, Plummer, Ditchfield, et al. 2009).
 The frequent application of unifacial reduction strategies to the locally obtained FNy may result from the limitations imposed by the internal flaws often present in the rock.
 In other words, hominins may have only been able to exploit a single surface on these metasomatized rocks before the knapping process encountered an internal flaw.
 Rather than attempt to overcome the flaw by rotating the core, the high abundance of FNy at KJS may have made it easier to simply discard the core and acquire a new nodule.
-High discard rates in contexts of abundant raw material has been observed in numerous archaeological and ethnographic contexts (Andrefsky 2008).
-Moreover, the technological analysis of the cores suggests that the high representation of irregular multi-facial cores produced in Homa Limestone (HLi) and Oyugis Granite (OGr) are the result of continuous core rotation to exploit naturally occurring angles (D. R. Braun, Plummer, Ditchfield, et al. 2009).
+High discard rates in contexts of abundant raw material has been observed in numerous archaeological and ethnographic contexts (Andrefsky, 2008).
+Moreover, the technological analysis of the cores suggests that the high representation of irregular multi-facial cores produced in Homa Limestone (HLi) and Oyugis Granite (OGr) are the result of continuous core rotation to exploit naturally occurring angles (D. R. Braun, Plummer, Ditchfield, et al., 2009).
 The exploitation of naturally occurring angles in rocks is a fairly common feature of Oldowan hominins.
-(Delagnes and Roche 2005).
+(Delagnes and Roche, 2005).
 Yet these mechanical issues do not explain all of the patterns seen at Kanjera South.
 Homa phonolite is one of the most homogeneous raw materials found at Kanjera South.
 Hominins at Kanjera South frequently implemented bifacial reduction strategy in these cores.
 It was possible to implement longer reduction chains in this material than was possible with the other local materials.
 Yet the these cores are never reduced to the same degree as that seen in the exotic raw materials.

-The cores produced on raw materials from the area surrounding Kanjera South (i.e. local materials) exhibit an even representation of various core reduction strategies.
+The cores produced on raw materials from the area surrounding Kanjera South (i.e., local materials) exhibit an even representation of various core reduction strategies.
 The same pattern is not seen in rocks transported over large distances.
-Exotic raw materials show a strong bias toward more reduced, complete bifacial and multifacial reduction strategies (Figure 6).
-While the HPh shows a high frequency of bifacial reduction, this reduction is only partial (Figure 6).
-Moreover, cores with multi-facial or centripetal flaking strategies are seldom produced on Homa Phonolite (Figure 6).
-This contrasts sharply with the prevalence of more intense core reduction strategies involving greater degrees of core rotation in rock types from further sources (e.g. Bukoban quartzite).
+Exotic raw materials show a strong bias toward more reduced, complete bifacial and multifacial reduction strategies (Fig. 6).
+While the HPh shows a high frequency of bifacial reduction, this reduction is only partial (Fig. 6).
+Moreover, cores with multi-facial or centripetal flaking strategies are seldom produced on Homa Phonolite (Fig. 6).
+This contrasts sharply with the prevalence of more intense core reduction strategies involving greater degrees of core rotation in rock types from further sources (e.g., Bukoban quartzite).
 This suggests that raw material properties is not the only factor influencing core reduction strategies.